hamburgcodingschool/react-2020-05/project.md

 ### World Map with Google Maps API

-- Use the Google Maps JavaScript API to display a world map.
+- Use the Use the [google-map-react](https://github.com/google-map-react/google-map-react) library to display a world map.
 - For each blog post, put a marker on the map at the location of the post.
 - Initially the map gets centered by the newest blog post entry.